sevignesh/integrated-auto-suite/README.md

 Integrated Automation Test Suite for a simple UI application containing dynamic web elements.

 ## Project Description
-This project is designed to create an automation testing framework using Selenium and TestNG integrated with Cucumber BDD.
-It is specifically tailored for sample UI applications that feature dynamic web elements.
+This project is designed to create an automation testing framework using Selenium and TestNG integrated with Cucumber BDD, specifically tailored for sample UI applications that feature dynamic web elements.

 ## Project Components
 1. Selenium 4.12.0
 2. TestNG 7.8.0
 3. Cucumber 7.12.1
+4. Extent Report 5.1.0

 ## Environment Requirements
 1. Maven v3.8.0 or later